Gavin Becker: Career

 In 2016, Becker released his second solo single, "Until You Were Gone", on February 3.
 On February 20, Becker headlined at Webster Hall in NYC.
 In 2016, Becker signed on to be a spokesperson for Put on the B.R.A.K.E.S.
 Foundation founded by race car driver Doug Herbert, with the goal of saving lives by training and educating teenage drivers and their parents about the importance of safe and responsible driving.
 In 2016, along with Daya, Becker was the opener for Jack & Jack at The Fillmore in Silver Spring, Maryland on March 3.
 On March 4 Becker and Daya opened to a sold-out show for Jack & Jack at the Theatre of Living Arts in Philadelphia.
 Becker was the headliner at The Saint in Asbury Park, New Jersey on April 6.
 Becker performed at Summerfest in Milwaukee on July 30.
 Becker opened for the Heffron Drive Summer Tour in Pittsburgh (August 3), Cleveland (August 4), Detroit (August 5) and Chicago (August 6).
 Becker was part of Live Nation's TLG Tour in NYC on August 16, Chicago (August 23), Indianapolis (August 25) and Cincinnati (August 26).
 On September 27, Becker released his third solo single, "Young Desire".
 Becker was part of the Team Rowland Tour with Hunter Rowland, Brandon Rowland, Ashton Rowland, and Nick Bean in Philadelphia at The Fillmore on December 16.

 In 2017, Becker was interviewed and performed on TV for ABC Good Day PA (January 25 and March 16).
 Becker was the Headliner at The Voltage Lounge in Philadelphia on March 18.
 On May 6, 2017, Becker released his second solo EP, Til The Morning's Out.
 Becker joined DigiTour Spring in Philadelphia (April 2 TLA Theatre), New Jersey (April 8 at Gamechanger) and New York (April 9 Gramercy Theater).
 On May 20 Becker was the headliner at iPlay America in Freehold, NJ.
 Becker was one of the contestants on the ABC TV series Boy Band.
+On September 4, he became a member of the acapella group, the Vanderbilt Melodores.